 It is very simple to write MapReduce applications in a programming language of your choice be it in Java, Python or C++ making its adoption widespread for running it on huge clusters of Hadoop.
 It has a high degree of scalability and can work on entire Hadoop clusters spread across commodity hardware.
 It is highly fault-tolerant and foolproof.
 Even when a certain node goes down which is highly likely owing to the commodity hardware nature of the servers, MapReduce can work without any hindrance since the same data is stored in multiple locations.
-The computation moves to the location of the data which is highly recommended to reduce time needed for input/output and increase the processing speeds.
+The computation moves to the location of the data which is highly recommended to reduce the time needed for input/output and increase the processing speeds.

 What is the scope of this technology?

 MapReduce brings with it extreme parallel processing capabilities.
 It is being deployed by forward-thinking companies cutting across industry sectors in order to parse huge volumes of data at record speeds.
 The whole process is simply available by the mapping and reducing functions on cheap hardware to obtain high throughput.
-The MapReduce is one of the core components of Hadoop ecosystem.
-Having mastery of how MapReduce works can give you an upper hand when it comes to applying for jobs in the Hadoop domains.
+MapReduce is one of the core components of the Hadoop ecosystem.
+Having a mastery of how MapReduce works can give you an upper hand when it comes to applying for jobs in the Hadoop domains.